 Because of the expected lifespan of each type of shingle, you can expect a much different warranty.
 Asphalt shingles will usually be covered by a 20- to 30-year warranty against manufacturer defects.
 A more extended warranty on higher quality shingles may be available.
 Composite roofing may come with a lifetime warranty, meaning that it’s covered so long as you own the home.

 We can source the finest asphalt roofing shingles, as well as various types of roofing supplies and accessories, at wholesale prices, to keep your client contractors coming to your local builder’s supply store for all their needs.
-Contact us today to partner with us as your reliable supply distributor in the Southeast.
+Contact us today to partner with us as your reliable supply distributor.

 Posted on behalf of